tarwn/lessthandot-hugo/blogs/content/posts/2018-04-09-asp-net-core-2-w-cosmosdb-getting-started.md

   </p>
 </div>

-Like earlier versions, a `Controller Class` is a standard C# class that inherits from `Controller`, so you also have the option of just creating a basic class and adding the “Controller” suffix and inheritance yourself, for a few less clicks.
+Like earlier versions, a `Controller Class` is a standard C# class that inherits from `Controller`, so you also have the option of just creating a basic class and adding the "Controller" suffix and inheritance yourself, for a few less clicks.

 The default for routing with this project is attribute routing rather than the global route registered in most earlier MVC versions.
-Add a `[Route("")]` attribute above the class declaration to route base level “/” paths to this controller.
+Add a `[Route("")]` attribute above the class declaration to route base level "/" paths to this controller.

 [SampleCosmosCore2App/Controllers/HomeController.cs][3]